-Inverness means “Mouth of the River Ness” in Scottish.
+Inverness means “Mouth of the River Ness” in Gaelic.
 This city lies within the Great Glen and is the northernmost city of the UK.
 It is also one of Europe’s fastest growing cities, where the people are really warm and welcoming.
 Inverness has a wide variety of magnificent places to visit including the historic buildings that are mainly found in the Old Town.
 Many ancient castles stand guard over this city whose history is full of monster myths and mysteries.

 If you want to uncover Inverness’s rich history and mystery but only have a day to do so, this list of 15 best day trips is made just for you.

 Loch Ness is Scotland’s largest body of water by volume.
 The lake stretches from Fort William in the south, all the way to Inverness in the north, running for a whole 37 km.
 Visit Loch Ness and get to enjoy the dramatic beauty of this lake, which is also home to the Loch Ness Monster.

 The monster is a mythical creature that is said to dwell in the lake.
 Many locals and passersby claim to have spotted the monster, which they affectionately named “Nessie”.
 The Monster is described as a huge creature with a long neck and a hump that protrudes from the water.

 Recommended tour: Loch Ness Cruise and Urquhart Castle

 2. Inverness Castle